Canonical Decompositions of 3-Connected Graphs: Overview of this chapter

 \section{Overview of this chapter}

 A basic fact about graphs states that every connected graph can be cut along its cutvertices in a tree-like way into maximal 2-connected subgraphs and bridges.
 2-connected graphs can be decomposed further in the same vein, which is useful to study planar embeddings of graphs, but it is no longer obvious where to best cut these graphs.
 MacLane found for every 2-connected graph $G$ a tree-decomposition of adhesion two all whose torsos are 3-connected, cycles or~$K_2$'s~\cite{MacLane}.
-Cunningham and Edmonds later found an elegant one-step construction for these tree-decompositions~\cite{cunningham_edmonds_1980}.
-Here we review and prove a structural version of their result, using the terminology of this paper, and then derive the \nameref{2SeparatorTheorem} (\ref{2SeparatorTheorem}) from it.
+Tutte~\cite{TutteGrTh} later found a canonical such tree-decomposition, for which Cunningham and Edmonds discovered an elegant one-step construction~\cite{cunningham_edmonds_1980}.
+Here we review and prove a structural version of Tutte's result with the description by Cunningham and Edmonds, using the terminology of this paper, and then derive the \nameref{2SeparatorTheorem} (\ref{2SeparatorTheorem}) from it.